zifter/clickhouse-migrations/README.md

 # Clickhouse Migrations

-[Clickhouse](https://clickhouse.tech/) is known for its scale to store and fetch large datasets.
+Python library for creating and applying migrations in ClickHouse database.

 Development and Maintenance of large-scale db systems many times requires constant changes to the actual DB system.
 Holding off the scripts to migrate these will be painful.